Whirlpool Galaxy: Transient events

 Three supernovae have been observed in the Whirlpool Galaxy:

 In 1994, SN 1994I was observed in the Whirlpool Galaxy.
-It was classified as type Ic, indicating that its progenitor star was very massive and had already shed much of its mass, and its brightness peaked at apparent magnitude 12.91.
+It was classified as Type Ic, indicating that its progenitor star was very massive and had already shed much of its mass, and its brightness peaked at apparent magnitude 12.91.

-In June 2005 the type II supernova SN 2005cs was observed in the Whirlpool Galaxy, peaking at apparent magnitude 14.
+In June 2005, Wolfgang Kloehr discovered the Type II supernova SN 2005cs in the Whirlpool Galaxy, peaking at apparent magnitude 14.

-On 31 May 2011 a type II supernova was detected in the Whirlpool Galaxy, peaking at magnitude 12.1.
+On 31 May 2011 a Type II supernova was detected in the Whirlpool Galaxy, peaking at magnitude 12.1.
 This supernova, designated SN 2011dh, showed a spectrum much bluer than average, with P Cygni profiles, which indicate rapidly expanding material, in its hydrogen-Balmer lines.
 The progenitor was probably a yellow supergiant and not a red or blue supergiant, which are thought to be the most common supernova progenitors.

-On 22 January 2019, a supernova impostor, designated AT2019abn, was discovered in Messier 51.
+On 22 January 2019, a supernova impostor, designated AT 2019abn, was discovered in Messier 51.
 The transient was later identified as a luminous red nova.
 The progenitor star was detected in archival Spitzer Space Telescope infrared images.
 No object could be seen at the position of the transient in archival Hubble images, indicating that the progenitor star was heavily obstructed by interstellar dust.
 2019abn peaked at magnitude 17, reaching an intrinsic brightness of $M_{r}=-14.9$.

+Chemical composition

+Several molecules have been detected inside the Whirlpool Galaxy.
+So far, hydrogen cyanide (HCN), hydrogen isocyanide (HNC), aldehyde (HCO+) and diazenylium (N2H+) have been detected throughout the Whirlpool galaxy from the center to the spiral arms.
+However isocyanic acid (HCNO) and ethynal have only been detected within 1 kiloparsec of the galactic center.

 Planet candidate

 In September 2020, the detection by the Chandra X-ray Observatory of a candidate exoplanet, named M51-ULS-1b, orbiting the high-mass X-ray binary M51-ULS-1 in this galaxy was announced.
-If confirmed, it would be the first known instance of an extragalactic planet, a planet outside the Milky Way Galaxy.
+If confirmed, it would be the first known instance of an extragalactic planet: a planet outside the Milky Way.
 The planet candidate was detected by eclipses of the X-ray source (XRS), which consists of a stellar remnant (either a neutron star or a black hole) and a massive star, likely a B-type supergiant.
 The planet would be slightly smaller than Saturn and orbit at a distance of some tens of astronomical units.

 Companion

 NGC 5195 (also known as Messier 51b or M51b) is a dwarf galaxy that is interacting with the Whirlpool Galaxy (also known as M51a or NGC 5194).
-Both galaxies are located approximately 31 million light-years away in the constellation Canes Venatici.
-Together, the two galaxies are one of the most widely studied interacting galaxy pairs.
+Both galaxies are found in the constellation Canes Venatici, some 31 million light-years away.
+These two galaxies are among the most extensively researched pairs of interacting galaxies.